 Family-run businesses cross all sectors.
-From skilled trades, to hospitality, to retail.
-However, working with family can have its ups and downs.
-It isn’t something to be entered into without careful thought.
+From skilled trades to hospitality, to retail.
+However, working with a family can have its ups and downs.
+It isn't something to be entered into without careful thought.

 A young company, right at the start of it's life.
 Some may have initial funding.
 Others may actively raise investment to expand their services, products, or team.
 Some start-ups grow bigger as their business gains success.
 Others may prefer to stay small.
 Every start-up is different!

 Micro businesses are often grouped together.
 However, this does not do them justice.
 They are a varied part of our economy and, thankfully, are very clearly here to stay.

 Did you know, jobmate supports all types of micro business?